 Zhi Yan has been our director since March 2016.
 Mr. Yan is the founder, chief executive officer and co-chairman of the board of directors of Zall Group (HKSE Code: 2098).
-Mr. Yan has approximately 12 years of experience in the commercial property and wholesale shopping mall industries, as well as approximately 20 years of experience in business management in various industries.
+Mr. Yan has extensive experience in the logistic industry as well as investment and corporate management experience in various industries including commercial property, wholesale market, finance, real estate, commerce and aviation. .
 Mr. Yan has been appointed as a non-executive director and the chairman of CIG Yangtze Ports PLC (HKSE Code: 8233) since 2011.
-Mr. Yan received a master's degree in business administration for senior executives from Wuhan University in February 2008 and an executive master of business administration degree at Cheung Kong Graduate School of Management in 2013.
+Mr. Yan received a master's degree in business administration for senior executives from Wuhan University inFebruary 2008 and an executive master's degree of business administration at Cheung Kong Graduate School of Management in 2013.

 Jian He has served as our chief executive officer since November 2018.
-Prior to joining our company, Mr. He was the Founder and Chief Executive Officer of Ezbuy, a Singapore-based leading cross-border e-commerce platform founded in 2010, which we acquired in December 2018.
+Prior to joining our company, Mr. He was the founder and chief executive officer of Ezbuy, a Singapore-based leading cross-border e-commerce platform founded in 2010, which we acquired in December 2018.
 Prior to founding Ezbuy, Mr. He worked in the semiconductor industry for nine years including at GlobalFoundries and SMIC.
 As a core team member of the 0.18, 0.13-micron and 65nm technology nodes yield and product teams at GlobalFoundries and SMIC, Mr. He managed the rapid increase in the pace of technological change, innovation, and business applications.
 Mr. He holds a master's degree from Fudan University in electrical engineering and a bachelor's degree in electrical engineering from Zhejiang University.

-Zhiping Qi has served as our director since June 2018 and served as our chief executive officer from June 2018 to November 2018.
-Mr. Qi is one of the founding team members of Shenzhen Sinoagri E-Commerce Co, Ltd., an online agricultural procurement and distribution service provider, and served as its Co-President and Vice Chairman from 2010 to 2017.
-Mr. Qi was responsible for its overall strategic planning, investments, and management.
-Mr. Qi has been Executive Director and Co-Chief Executive Officer of Zall since July 2018.
-Mr. Qi has extensive experience in operating and managing supply chains, investing in the development of e-commerce platforms, strategic planning and the management and deployment of resources globally.
+Chiping Qi has served as our director since June 2018 and served as our chief executive officer from June 2018 to November 2018.
+Mr. Qi is the executive director and co-chief executive director of Zall Group (HKSE Code: 2098).
+Mr. Qi is also one of the founding team members of Shenzhen Sinoagri E-Commerce Co, Ltd., an online agricultural procurement and distribution service provider, and served as its co-president and vice chairman from 2010 to 2017.
+Mr. Qi was responsible for its overall strategic planning, investments and management.
+Mr. Qi has been executive director and co-chief executive officer of Zall since July 2018.
+Mr. Qi has extensive experiences in operating and managing supply chains, investing in the development of e-commerce platforms, strategic planning and the management and deployment of resources globally.
 Mr. Qi obtained his bachelor's degree in corporate management from Shenzhen University and has completed an EMBA program at the China Europe International Business School.